Saiga1105/Scan-to-BIM-Grasshopper/README.md

 Step 1-3 are based on Matlab code.
 To develop the native matlab functions, use the related toolboxes (see Related Toolboxes Section)

-### Install
+### Install & Use

-Install Vstudio
+* Install Vstudio
-Install 4.6.1
+* Install .NET framework 4.6.1
-Install LFS GIT
+* Install GIT
-Install GIT
+* Install LFS GIT
-Clone all repositories
+* Clone all repositories (LFS does not support regular download)
+* Install Volvox
+* Install EleFront and MeshEdit (put it in C:\Users\...\AppData\Roaming\Grasshopper\Libraries)
+* install matlab runtime 9.4.1 (2018a)
-Open solution
+* Open project solution
-Add reference paths (properties of C# project Scan2BIM) install Volvox add reference path C:\Users\maarten.vergauwen\AppData\Roaming\Grasshopper\Libraries install matlab runtime 9.4.1 (2018a)
+* Add reference paths (properties of C# project Scan2BIM)
-EleFront and MeshEdit (put it in C:\Users\maarten.vergauwen\AppData\Roaming\Grasshopper\Libraries) Restart Rhino
-GrassHopperDevelopersettings add folder (where you built the plugin)

-In Grasshopper, choose File > Special Folders > Components folder.
-Save all files from \bin there including **Scan2BIM.gha** and it's .dll's.
+* build solution
-Right-click the file > Properties > make sure there is no "blocked" text
+* Right-click the .gha and .dll files > Properties > make sure there is no "blocked" text
+* start Rhino
+* enter commandline GrassHopperDevelopersettings and add \bin folder (where you just built the plugin)
-Restart Rhino and Grasshopper
+* Restart Rhino and Grasshopper

+* open a model containing several meshes (e.g. Samples\1.Mechelen_castle\)
+* open a grasshopper canvas (e.g. Examples\Classification\M_classification_machinelearning.gh)
+* reference the meshes in the geometry on the left
+* bake the classified geometry on the right

 ### Contribute
-There are several large files in this repository (matlab .dll's and sample files) Use github's Large File System (lfs) to push changes to the origin.
+There are several large files in this repository (matlab .dll's and sample files) Use github's Large File System (LFS) to push changes to the origin.

 * make sure the .dll files are tracked after commiting
 	* git lfs track '*.dll'